 - Will the bank give you preferred rates on long-term loans or a line of credit?

-Note: virtually every bank allows you to check your balance, pending transactions, and transfers for free.
-Many even allow you to pay bills online and transfer money between your accounts at no charge.
-Plus, you might even be able to make deposits with your smartphone and a mobile app.
-These are super convenient features that could help make it a lot easier to run your business efficiently.
+- What online services are available?
+Virtually every bank allows you to check your balance, pending transactions, and transfers for free.
+Many even allow you to pay bills online and transfer money between your accounts.
+Plus, you might even be able to make mobile deposits with your phone.
+These are all super convenient features that could help make it a lot easier to run your business.

-Also, if you use a name other than your LLC’s formal legal name to identify your business to the public (also known as an assumed name or a dba, “doing business as”), you’ll need to provide a copy of the fictitious business name statement that you filed in the county where your office is located.
+Also, if you use a name other than your LLC’s formal legal name to identify your business (also known as an assumed name or a dba, “doing business as”), you’ll need a copy of the fictitious business name statement that you filed in the county where your office is located.

 Setting Up a Bank Account for a Sole Proprietorship